aristanetworks/atd-public/labguides/source/media-STP.SVI.rst

                 name v100

-      once created, we can verify as well as see that there are no physical interfaces associated to the vlan
+      We can verify its creation with the following command.
+This command can also show if there are any physical interfaces associated to the vlan.

         .. code-block:: text

-            !
              show vlan
-            !

-   2. once th vlan is created, we can assign the uplink ports as trunk links as well as allow vlan 100 to pass
+   2. Once th vlan is created, we can assign the uplink ports as trunk links as well as allow vlan 100 to pass

         .. code-block:: text